BrycensRanch/SnapX/README.md

 That's why SnapX.Avalonia was created.

-Powered by [FluentAvalonia](https://github.com/amwx/FluentAvalonia), it *can* look something like this.
+Powered by [FluentAvalonia](https://github.com/amwx/FluentAvalonia), it *should* look something like this.
 Screenshot from [FluentSearch](https://github.com/adirh3/Fluent-Search): ![screenshot of the FluentSearch application that looks like a modern native Windows application](.github/image.png)

-And yet, it runs on Windows, Linux, and macOS.
-Additionally, it looks the same on every OS. (besides fonts)

-For screenshotting, it uses [XCap](https://github.com/nashaofu/xcap).
+For screenshots, it uses your operating system's respective APIs.
+On Linux Wayland, it uses portals.
+This is a less performant implementation as it has to delete the requested screenshot file after reading it into memory.

 ## Development Dependencies

 Instructions for other projects within the SnapX solution are not provided yet.